Enhanced annuities explained

 Who qualifies for an enhanced annuity?

 Different providers may have different criteria.
-The main conditions that qualify for an enhanced annuity are:
+The main conditions and lifestyle factors that qualify for an enhanced annuity are:

 Providers may also provide enhanced annuities for other conditions depending on how serious they are.
-These include asthma, high cholesterol, obesity and rheumatoid arthritis.
+This means it’s important to answer all questions about your health and lifestyle as honestly as possible.

 How can I get an enhanced annuity?